SEROLOGICAL TESTING AND SWABBING FOR COVID-19 AT AUXOLOGICO

 - Generally, serological test results are ready within 24 hours.

 - Swab results are ready by 09:00pm of the day after swabbing day.
+If the swab is taken on Sunday, the report will be available by 9 pm on the following Tuesday.

 - The ECLIA quantitative serological test costs 40 Euros.
 The swab, if any, required following a positive serological test is free of charge (at the charge of the Regional Health Service).